oniram88/active_job_k8s/README.md

       command: ["rails"]
       args: ["active_job_k8s:run_job"]
 ```
-To the name of the Job wi will append a timestamp to make it uniq
+To the name of the Job we will append a timestamp to make it uniq

 ## Development